ddttom/doc2web/docs/user-manual.md

 A: The HTML output attempts to preserve styling, but complex layouts may differ slightly.

 **Q: How does doc2web handle Table of Contents and Index sections?**
 A: These navigation elements are automatically detected and properly decorated with appropriate styling in the output.
 This maintains their visual structure while preventing unnecessary duplication in web formats.
+Additionally, page numbers are automatically removed from TOC entries since they are irrelevant for web-based navigation where users click hyperlinks instead of referencing page numbers.

 **Q: How does doc2web handle hierarchical lists?**
 A: With the new DOCX introspection feature, doc2web extracts exact numbering definitions from the DOCX XML structure, resolves actual sequential numbers based on document position, and generates CSS counters that precisely match the original formatting.